 The routes up Kilimanjaro

-There are six main paths leading up the slopes of Kilimanjaro.
+There are six official paths leading up the slopes of Kilimanjaro.
 These are (running anti-clockwise, beginning with the north-westernmost trail)

 - The little-used Shira Route

 - Lemosho Route

 - Machame Route